BlueGrizzliBear/webserv/README.md

 # webserv

-A HTTP server compliant to RFC 7230-7235 using socket programming, written in C/C++.
+A HTTP server compliant to RFC 7230-7235 using socket programming, written in C++.
 The server configuration file is by default ./configuration/default.conf.

 Implemented methods: GET POST PUT HEAD